 But there was still a small problem.
 We weren’t getting enough quality time for us together.
 Sure, we’ll hang out for a bit after the kids have gone to bed…and the kitchen has been cleaned up from dinner….or a load of laundry has been done…and okay, now it’s late and we’re tired so we go to bed.

 This past weekend the kids had their first sleepover at my parents’ place.
 Hubby and I got ourselves a little dressed up and went for a great dinner date.
-Afterwards, we enjoyed watching a movie together curled up on our couch.
+Afterward, we enjoyed watching a movie together curled up on our couch.
 And after having uninterrupted sleep (which rarely happens with two young kids still getting up nightly) we had a nice breakfast.
 It reminded me of life before kids, which I must admit I miss every now and then.
 But I adore the family we’ve created together, even if the kids drive us crazy sometimes!

 Aside from making sure we get a date night more often, we’ve also been trying to make sure what little time we have to ourselves after the kids go to bed is spent with us connecting more.
 Whether it be sitting together and just chatting, playing a card or board game or snuggled on the couch watching something together.
 It feels great re-establishing the closeness between us that seemed to be fading a little bit.
 We’ve been feeling much happier as we spend more quality time together, which has only had positive effects on our family.